Antemortem vs Post-Mortem Injury Distinction

 Scab and crust formation.
 The formation of a fibrin-based scab or surface crust at a wound requires at minimum 24-48 hours of survival.
 A wound showing a partial fibrin crust indicates survival of at least one to two days after the injury.
 A well-formed epithelialised scab indicates survival of five to seven or more days.
 These gross observations narrow the range of survival time after injury and indirectly confirm antemortem origin.

-Histological examination of wound biopsies is the second tier of vital-reaction assessment.
-It requires tissue preservation (formalin fixation and paraffin embedding), which means it is dependent on autopsy timing and sample collection.
+Histological examination of wound biopsies is the second tier of vital-reaction assessment, dependent on tissue preservation (formalin fixation and paraffin embedding) and therefore on autopsy timing and sample collection.
 Samples taken early (within the first 24 hours postmortem) from wounds with adequate fixation provide reliable histological information.
 Samples from decomposed bodies, from bodies held in warm conditions, or from wounds located near the body surface (subject to drying) may show artifactual cellular changes that confound interpretation.

 PMN (polynuclear neutrophil) infiltration timeline.
 Neutrophils are the first leucocyte class to arrive at a wound.
 They begin emigrating from postcapillary venules within one to two hours of injury and are histologically visible in the wound margins at six to twelve hours.
 At twelve to twenty-four hours, a dense band of PMN is visible at the wound margin and extending into the wound floor.
 This PMN presence is a reliable indicator that the wound survived in a living individual for at least six hours.
 PMN infiltration has been validated across multiple forensic pathology studies including those of Dolinak, Matshes and Lew (Forensic Pathology: Principles and Practice, 2005) and the German BKA forensic pathology protocols.